Edward Thompson (engineer): Pre-grouping Career

 After graduation Thompson worked in both industry and the railways for a while.
 He worked as a pupil at Beyer, Peacock's drawing office, before moving to work at the Midland Railway's Derby shed.
 By 1910 he was assistant divisional locomotive superintendent on the North Eastern Railway (NER), in which capacity he gave evidence at the inquiry into the fatal accident between two goods trains at Darlington on 15 November 1910.
 In 1912 he was appointed Carriage and Wagon Superintendent at Doncaster for the Great Northern Railway (GNR).
-He served with the Armed Forces during WW1, and was twice mentioned in dispatches, and awarded OBE, Military Division for action at the Battle of Passchendaele.
+He served in the British Army during the First World War, and was twice mentioned in dispatches, and awarded OBE, Military Division for action at the Battle of Passchendaele.

 Upon demobilisation, he returned to the railways, alternating between the wagon works at Darlington and Doncaster, and consequently between the North Eastern and Great Northern respectively.
 In 1920 he returned to the NER at York as Carriage and Wagon Superintendent, and joined the LNER upon grouping.
 He became Workshop Manager at Stratford Works in 1930 and was able to make significant improvements although the works layout prevented major changes there.
 He would become a Mechanical Engineer at Darlington and Doncaster in 1934 and 1938 respectively, before becoming Chief Mechanical Engineer (CME) of the London and North Eastern Railway (LNER) in 1941 after the death of Nigel Gresley.

 Edward Thompson would marry Guendolen Raven, daughter of Sir Vincent Raven, CME of the North Eastern Railway.
 After Guen's death in 1938, he subsequently became very lonely.

 During World War Two, he met Richard Hardy by chance, who was working on the footplate of a locomotive without permission.
 He was fond of the boy and the two boarded a train to Doncaster, where Thompson spoke to him with great enthusiasm about ongoing projects.
 Richard Hardy would join the LNER and become part of Thompson's design team.